Professional skills

 Three Minute Thesis competition

-The Three Minute Thesis competition (3MT) is a great way for PhD students to learn to present a compelling oration on their thesis and its significance in just three minutes.
+The Curtin Three Minute Thesis competition (3MT) gives HDR students an engaging opportunity to learn how to present a compelling oration on their thesis and its significance in just three minutes.
+The Curtin winner progresses to the Asia-Pacific Semi-Final.
+Applications open beginning of June each year.

 FameLab live science communication competition

-A collaboration between Perth Biodesign and iPREP WA, the program aims to provide higher degree by research students in WA with opportunities to develop their research and professional skills.
+A collaboration between Perth Biodesign and iPREP WA, the program aims to provide PhD students with opportunities to develop their research and professional skills.
+PhD students receive hands-on experience in an industry setting, where you’ll apply theory and skills to thrive in a non-university research environment.

 Creating Impact for Research Through Social Media Seminar 1 Impact [.pptx 8MB]